schreter/hue_rule_configurator/README.md

 ## Action types

 For each binding, there must be an action specified.
 Currently, following actions are supported:
-- `scene` - set scene (supports multi-scene and time-dependent scenes)
+- `scene` - set scene (supports multi-scene and time-dependent scenes and toggle with scene)
 - `off` - turn a group of lights off
 - `light` - turn a single light on, off or toggle its state
 - `dim` - dim up or down a group